tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ECHClientHello.config_id since it can be used as a tracking vector.
 In such cases, the second method should be used for matching the ECHClientHello to a known ECHConfig.
 See {{optional-configs}}.
-Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST use the first method.
+Unless specified by the application profile or otherwise externally configured on both sides, implementations MUST use the first method.

 The server then iterates over the candidate ECHConfig values, attempting to decrypt the "encrypted_client_hello" extension: